zikunz/tp/docs/team/LiKexuan.md

 2. Did some smoke-tests to test the features.
 3. Added header comments to the non-private classes/methods.
 4. Updated user/developer docs that are not specific to a feature.

+### Review/mentoring contributions

+1. Gave some suggestions to others and tried to answer some questions from others.

 ### Contributions beyond the project team